scottdaniel/MTG-Arena-Tool/CONTRIBUTING.md

 ### Electron Developter Tools

-You can toggle developer tools for debugging using `Shift+Alt+D`, or using `F12` if you run from source.
+You can toggle developer tools for debugging using `Shift+Alt+D`, or using `F12` if you run from source for specific windows (like a single overlay or just for main window).
+Use `Shift+Alt+O` to toggle all overlays developer tools at once.

 ### Available Scripts